hydrusnetwork/hydrus/docs/database_migration.md

 ![](images/db_migration.png)

-This is an image from my old laptop's client.
-At that time, I had moved the main database and its files out of the install directory but otherwise kept everything together.
-Your situation may be simpler or more complicated.

 To move your files somewhere else, add the new location, empty/remove the old location, and then click 'move files now'.

 **Portable** means that the path is beneath the main db dir and so is stored as a relative path.
 Portable paths will still function if the database changes location between boots (for instance, if you run the client from a USB drive and it mounts under a different location).